What is kidney cancer?

 How is kidney cancer usually treated?

 A number of factors will influence the treatment given to treat kidney cancer; including the size and location of the cancer and whether it has spread to other parts of the body.

 Surgery to remove the kidney (or part of a kidney) is currently the best treatment for kidney cancer that hasn't spread to another part of the body.
-The current standard treatment after surgery is ‘active monitoring’.
+After surgery some patients in the UK and Spain may be eligible to receive immunotherapy.
+Immunotherapy is a treatment that uses your own immune system to fight cancer.
+If immunotherapy is not suitable for you or in you live in a country where immunotherapy is not available, the standard of care after surgery is ‘active monitoring’.
 This means no further treatment, but having regular checks so that if the cancer does come back further treatment options can be considered as early as possible.

 If kidney cancer has spread to other parts of the body (advanced cancer) then targeted drugs may be used to try to slow or stop the growth of the cancer.
 Surgery to remove the kidney can also be an option in some cases.

 For more information about kidney cancer, please visit the following useful links: